m2lines/gz21_ocean_momentum/README.md

 notebooks developed during early project development, some of which were used to generate figures used in the 2021 paper.
 See the readme in the above folder for details.

-### Dev Branch
-The `dev` branch contains ongoing refactoring work which removes the necessity to use mlflow.
-Currently, the code has been refactored into a clearer structure and easier use through a command line interface for the data step, and the training step is in progress.
-Further work is needed for the inference step, and to adapt the Jupyter notebooks.

 ## Data on HuggingFace
 There is GZ21 Ocean Momentum data available on [HuggingFace](https://huggingface.co/)